 Whole grains

 Whole Grains and Olives: How to Choose Whole Grains?
-Ingredients: To look for on the ingredient list include: Whole Wheat, Wheat Berries, Wheat flour, Oatmeal, Brown Rice, Partially Hydrogenated Oil (if any — it’s the trans-fat and should be avoided).
-They disintegrate gradually and a steady stream of glucose.
+Ingredients to look for on the ingredient list include the following: Whole wheat, wheat berries, wheat flour, oatmeal, brown rice, and partially hydrogenated oil (if any — it’s the trans fat and should be avoided).
+They disintegrate gradually into a steady stream of glucose.

 Lean Proteins